hmcts/ccd-docker/README.md

 #### OAuth 2

-OAuth 2 clients must be explicitly declared in service `idam-api` with their ID and secret.
+OAuth 2 clients must be explicitly declared in service `sidam-api` with their ID and secret.

 A client is defined as an environment variable complying to the pattern: